lordofthejars/nosql-unit/README.md

 > **Warning**
 >
 > Note that in [example](#advanced.injection) we are setting `this` as
 > second parameter to the Rule.
+This is only required in versions of JUnit prior to 4.11.
+In new versions is no longer required passing the this parameter.

 But if you are using more than one engine at same time (see [chapter](#advanced.simultaneous-engine-title) ) you need a way to